Classic /ˈklasik/Judged over a period of time to be of the highest quality and outstanding of its kind. Ex. “a classic novel”

 “To get young people engaged, one of the things they need is to see themselves in books.
 It is important for all of us to see ourselves in books, because that encourages us to read in a different way and encourages us to write more.” ~ Dr. Jerrie Cobb Scott Founder of the African American Read-in #weneeddiversebooks

 The poet James Whitcomb Riley was born in Greenfield, Indiana on October 7, 1849.
-To give you an idea about how long ago that was, he was about 12 years old when the U.S. Civil War started.
+To give you an idea how long ago that was, he was about 12 years old when the U.S. Civil War started.
 Thomas Edison and Alexander Graham Bell were both born around the same time.

 At the time of his death on July 22, 1916, James Whitcomb Riley was a beloved figure in Indiana.
 He was also well known for writing in dialect.
 A dialect is a particular form of a language that is special to a specific region, in this case Indiana.
 It is similar to what we would call an accent today.
-When a person read his poetry, it was like listening to a neighbor.
-People really liked that.
+When a person read his poetry, it was like listening to a neighbor and people really liked that.
 Many of his poems were funny.
 People really liked that too.
 Riley traveled the country giving live shows reading his poetry.
 In his time, he was a rock star!
 His death was such news it made front page headlines in major newspapers all across the country.
 There is an old scrapbook of the events that followed his death at The James Whitcomb Riley Home & Museum.
 You can look at this scrapbook online.
 It has all kinds of old newspaper clippings in it.
 One of the headlines about his funeral says, “35,000 People Pass Casket of Indiana Poet”.
 That is a lot of people!

 During Riley’s life people did not have radios in their homes yet.
 To listen to music or readings they used phonographs.
 In Riley’s day you had to hand crank a machine to listen to a recording.
 Very early ones recorded onto cylinders.
 Later ones recorded onto flat discs, like a CD, only larger.
 Today you can play a digital file of an audiobook on your phone or computer.
 In 1912 Riley recorded poetry readings for the Victor Talking Machine Company on one of those flat discs so that people could listen at home – an old time audiobook.
 We have these old Riley Recordings at IndyPL in our digital collection.
 James Whitcomb Riley Recordings You can listen to the man himself reading his own poetry.
 Lucky for you they are in a digital file now!

 Mr. Riley’s most famous poems for children were and still are, “Raggedy Man,” “The Little Orphant Annie,” “When the Frost is on the Punkin,” and “The Old Swimmin’ Hole.”
-You can read them right now in these free eBook from IUPUI.
+You can read them right now in these free eBooks from IUPUI.
 I recommend the deliciously scary “The Little Orphant Annie.”
 Annie is a great storyteller!
 She tells the story of why you better mind your parents because “The gobble-uns’ll git you ef you don’t watch out!”
-To read it click on the blue book Riley Child Rhymes and then click on page 23.
+To read it click on the green book Riley Child Rhymes and then click on page 23.

 In the spirit of another beloved Hoosier, David Letterman: